mb0/show/README.md

    * A larger micro SD card 12,99€ and a tripod adapter for phones 9,99€
    * [srccpy](https://blog.rom1v.com/2018/03/introducing-scrcpy/) to remote control recording
    * [Blender](https://www.blender.org/) as video editor
+   * I bought a directors clap in hope to someday use it for automate visual clap detection 20,99€
  * Lighting
    * LED wellness daylight lamp; a gift from my best friend for dark northern winters
    * A white 23" PC monitor as fill-light
    * LED room lights as back-light
    * Space blanket to tint and reflect the key-light 1,30€
  * Publishing
+   * I want to subscribe to soundcloud next plus, but that would be 5.50€ a month, so maybe I should wait and see if anyone is interested in chipping in.
    * TODO: Custom webapp that serves content and manages copyright permissions from rights holders

-Without counting my PC and the headphones, the combined costs are 249,28€.
+Without counting my PC and the headphones, the combined costs are 270,27€.

 I eventually want to share the raw recordings and Ardour project with git to allow others to easier use and collaborate the recordings.
 For that to work with long recordings we should use FLAC sources